Oneness Pentecostalism

 -

-Borrowed structure, altered theology: Wellspring Church’s foundational teaching was constructed by founder Norman James, who blended Trinitarian language with an underlying Oneness theology.
+Borrowed structure, altered theology: Wellspring Church’s foundational teaching was constructed by Norman James, who layered Trinitarian language over an underlying founder-led Oneness theology.

-Although Wellspring Church publicly identifies as Trinitarian, its core doctrines, teaching and practices consistently align with Oneness Pentecostal theology and churches.
+Although Wellspring Church strongly identifies as Trinitarian, its core doctrines, teaching and practices consistently align with Oneness Pentecostal theology and churches.
 For this reason, theologians describe groups like Wellspring Church as functionally Oneness.
-Wellspring Church is Trinitarian in name, but Oneness in reality.
+Wellspring Church uses Trinitarian language but operates within a Oneness theological framework.

 For outsiders considering Wellspring Church - this is not just another local church in the community with various non-essential doctrinal differences.
 Wellspring Church's foundational teachings are considered heretical by Trinitarian Christian theologians and churches.
-Many Christian apologists refer to Apostolic/Oneness groups as a theological cult, especially in situations where the church displays exclusivity, authoritarian leadership, or claims of possessing the only “true” formula to be born again or access to God's Kingdom.
-Others avoid the label “cult” and instead describe it as a theologically aberrant movement.
+Many Christian apologists refer to Oneness groups as a theological cult, especially in situations like Wellspring Church, where the church claims to possess the only “true” formula to be born again and only access to the kingdom of God.
+Others avoid the label “cult” and instead describe such groups as theologically heterodox.

 For insiders who have grown up in Wellspring Church - it’s our gentle suggestion that Wellspring’s doctrine shares meaningful similarities with doctrinal positions developed by others.
 In a church like Wellspring, it’s easy to feel as though you’ve grown up at the very apex of spiritual history - and perhaps that’s how it was presented to you.
 But you deserve to understand where these ideas came from, and the people and movements that shaped them.